turkish money on turkish flag - Tipping in Turkey

 Lastly, we have valets.
 Cars are a tricky thing in Turkey, especially in Istanbul.
 If you’re just going for a night somewhere, obviously you won’t give the same amount as someone else.

-Tips for Tipping in Turkey
+Tips for How much to tip in Turkey

-1. Always use the Turkish Lira
+1. Always use the local currency, the Turkish Lira

 2. Make sure you tip in cash

 There isn’t a spot for writing in a tip on a credit card receipt here.
-It is best practice to always make sure you have some small bills that you can leave a tip with if you want.
+It is best practice to always make sure you have some cash that you can leave a tip with if you want.
 The bill usually comes in a box of sorts, you can simply leave the cash inside.

 3. Check your bill for a service charge